ifBars/PMT/README.md

-Penguin's Multi-Tool is a Windows console application that provides several useful utilities to help manage your system.
+Penguin's Multi-Tool is a Windows console application that provides several useful utilities to help manage your system and FiveM game.

 Features